 Composable ERP & MES: Swapping the Monolith for “Legos”

 In 2026, those clunky, “all-in-one” ERP and MES systems are pretty much history.
 Everyone is moving toward composable and headless architectures.
-Instead of large-scale “big bang” upgrades that carry significant risk where you just hope nothing breaks, companies are making small, API-driven tweaks.
+Companies are now making small, API-driven tweaks instead of relying on large-scale “big bang” upgrades that carry significant risks of failure.
 This lets you swap in a new planning tool or a sustainability module without crashing the entire digital core of the plant.

 Breaking Down the Monolith